Bug #11976

 When creating this CHIRP image, should I have the Test Module loaded?

-Updated by Leigh Marble 5 days ago
+Updated by Leigh Marble about 2 months ago

 OK, I ran a series of radio downloads and uploads, and captured an image at 4 different stages.
 (Image files are named numerically to keep them in order.)